lothisoft/commercial-re-underwriting-app/README.md

 ######node-sass: A library that allowed me to use SASS instead of regular CSS
 ######numeral: A library that helps in formatting numbers.
 This project relies heavily on numbers and it was useful to have a straightforward way to format them properly.

+##Component Design Philosophy
+I decided to organise the React components I built around the Atomic Design Methodolgy (as described by Brad Frost here: http://atomicdesign.bradfrost.com/).
+I organised my components around the concepts of atoms (single purpose components), molecules which consist of two or more atoms and organisms which consist of several atoms, molecules or other organisms.

+##Atoms
+###Label
+The Label component represents an HTML label tag in particular as a text display method if the text belongs to another HTML form element

+##Input
+The Input component represents the HTML input tag.

+##Button
+The Button component represents the HTML button tag.

+##FormattedNumberInput
+The FormattedNumberInput component implements a specialized input component which is used to allow the user to input a number and the component formats the number according to a format string which is passed as a parameter when the component loses the cursor focus.
+This application relies a lot on entering and displaying numbers in different formats.
+This component is used both for input as well as the display of formatted numbers (with it's readolny mode)

+##Molecules
+##InputWithLabels
+The InputWithLabels component implements a text or formatted number input box with an optional label describing the input box and an optional error message which is returned by a validation function when the input does not pass the validation test.

+##GooglePlacesAutoComplete
+The GooglePlacesAutoComplete implements a text input field which utilized the Google Places Autocomplete API to suggest addresses in the US based on the first characters entered into the text field.

+##Organisms
+The ReUnderwritingApp app implements the User Interface for a Mortgage Underwriting application with the following elements:

+###Address Input Field
+- A Google Place API enhanced address search text input fields which proposes valid addresses in the US.
+The user selects one address to proceed.

+###Address Display
+- The Address display shows the five elements of an address in the US: street address, city, state, zip code and county name.

+###Rent Roll
+- The rent roll allows the user to enter 1 or more units at this address.
+The user can enter the following information for each unit:
+Unit Number - a free text field
+Monthly Rent - the monthly rent amount in US-$
+Vacancy rate - the vacancy rate in %
+Number of bedrooms - the number of bedrooms for the unit Number of bathrooms - the number of bathrooms for the unit Annual Rent - this field is calculated (monthly rent * 12 - ((monthly rent * 12) * vacancy rate)) and is displayed but cannot be edited

+###Expenses
+- The user can enter a US-$ amount for the annual expenses for Marketing, Taxes, Insurance, Repairs, Administration, Payroll, Utility, Management.
+The annual total for expenses is calculated by adding all expense amounts and the total is display, but cannot be editied by the user.

+###NOI and Cap Rate
+The amount for NOI is calculated by substracting the annual expenses from the annual rental income.
+The value is displayed and cannot be edited.
+The capitalization rate in % can be entered by the user.

+###Submit Button
+Once the user has entered values for address, rental income, expenses and capitalization rate, the Submit button will be activated and the user can submit the data.

+### Mortgage Terms
+Once the mortgage terms data has been returned from the server,  the first three mortgage terms are displayed.
+All mortgage terms are shown after the user clicks on the "Show All" button.

+#Installation
+To install the application, you can run:
+### `npm install`
+to download all libraries required to run the application

 #Usage